radixdlt/radixdlt-js/README.md

 ### Sending a Transaction

-The following code snippet shows how to send a **Transaction** from an owned address to the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by creating a transfer **Atom** and signing it with our **Identity**.
-Finally we can see the results by subscribing to the transaction updates.
+In the following code snippet we send a **Transaction** from an owned address to the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by creating a transfer **Atom** and signing it with our **Identity**.
+Finally we get the results by subscribing to the transaction updates.

 ```javascript